 Conventional ED treatments, such as oral ED medications are not recommended for men who have ED and Peyronie’s.
 In fact, ED drugs warn against its use in men with Peyronie’s Disease.
 The problem is ED drugs increase blood flow, but they cannot do anything to lessen the scar tissue causing Peyronie’s.
 In a way, ED in men with Peyronie’s is a kind of defense mechanism.

 Unlike ED drugs, the mildly pulsating waves of the acoustic shockwave male enhancement can both, reduce the scar tissue of Peyronie’s as well as increase blood flow.
 Therefore, soundwave therapy is a safer, more effective way of treating men with Peyronie’s disease and Erectile Dysfunction.
 The soundwave male enhancement has been shown to be a drug-free, surgery-free way to break down the scar tissue and reduce the curvature that is typical of Peyronie’s Disease.

 What is Male Enhancement

-Male enhancement is a new cutting edge medical specialty which improves male sexual function and treats conditions like erectile dysfunction and premature ejaculation.
+Male enhancement is a new cutting-edge medical specialty that improves male sexual function and treats conditions like erectile dysfunction and premature ejaculation.
 The technology surrounding male enhancement has grown by leaps and bounds.
 For decades, researchers have studied treatments similar to shockwave Male Enhancement and ED treatment.
 These treatments have been used successfully in Europe, where it is known as extracorporeal shockwave therapy (ESWT).
 ESWT for ED is still new to the U.S. We are one of the few leading medical practices to offer this treatment.
-It is believed that the shockwaves also have the ability to “wake-up” dormant stem cells and stimulate the growth of new blood vessels and nerves which can lead to enhanced tissue growth and improved function.*
+It is believed that the shockwaves also have the ability to “wake up” dormant stem cells and stimulate the growth of new blood vessels and nerves which can lead to enhanced tissue growth and improved function.*